 Let’s start cooking, shall we?

 Homemade Chocolate Granola Recipe

 - 1 ½ cup (250g) rolled oats - use the gluten-free version

 - ¾ cup (125g) dark chocolate chips - I used mixed dark, white and milky

 - 1 cup (100g) dried berries and cherries

 - 1 Tbsp Vanilla extract

-Bake for about 30 minutes, making sure you check half time to stir the mixture around so it bakes evenly.
+- Bake for about 30 minutes, making sure you check half time and stir the mixture around so it will bake evenly.

-Enjoy with yoghurt, milk, fruits or on it's own.
+- Enjoy with yogurt, milk, fruits or on its own.